Conedy/Conedy/documentation/networks.rst

 Functions, which create more than one node will return the number of the first created node.
 Other created nodes have consecutive numbers.
 Note that most of these functions add a structure to the network without clearing it beforehand.
 However, if you want to clear a network, you can do so with the :ref:`clear` command.

-Apart from such network creation functions, there are some network manipulation functions like ``rewire`` and ``rewireUndirected``, which might help you to create the desired network.
+Apart from such network creation functions, there are some network manipulation functions like ``rewire``, which might help you to create the desired network.
+Similar as :ref:`addEdge` this function behaves differently for directed and undirected networks.

 An example for this is given in the :ref:`tutorial<tutorialNetworkCreation>`.

 You can also create a network directly from adjacency data in a file with the commands :ref:`createFromAdjacencyList` and :ref:`createFromAdjacencyMatrix`.